"Gymnopédie No.1" by Erik Satie

 Growing up I became aware of some of my family’s genetic vulnerabilities.

 Although I have always liked broccoli, I am a pragmatist.
-I am dying sooner as myself than a lessoned other.
+I am dying sooner as MYSELF, rather than a lessened "other".

 This is how I choose to meet ‘God’.
 I will not trade my body or my mind.
 I would like to be my authentic self until the end.